knakit/wso2-esb-connector-ifs/README.md

 # IFS-WSO2 ESB Connector
-The IFS-WSO2 Connector (knakit connector) allows you to access Core database objects of IFS ERP, which provides a simple yet powerful web service interface that can be used to perform all possible DML operations using simple XML/JSON syntax.
+The IFS-WSO2 Connector allows you to access Core database objects of IFS ERP from WSO2 Enterprise Integrator.

-Backend of the connector was built using IFS JAVA Access Provider making fully compatibility with the IFS framework and security.
-It opens endless possibilities of integrating IFS with other applications and business scenarios using WSO2 products and connectors.
+Connector was built using IFS JAVA Access Provider which utilizes an fully compatibility with the IFS framework and security.
+It opens endless possibilities of integrating IFS with other applications and business scenarios using WSO2 products and other connectors.

 ## Compatibility
 IFS-WSO2 Connector is tested with IFS versions APP8, APP9, APP10 and with WSO2 EI 6.X.X